google-github-actions/get-gke-credentials/README.md

 - `location`: (Required) Location (Region/Zone) for the cluster.

+- `credentials`: (Deprecated) This input is deprecated.
+See [auth section](https://github.com/google-github-actions/get-gke-credentials#via-google-github-actionsauth) for more details.
-- `credentials`: (Optional) Service account key to use for authentication.
+  Service account key to use for authentication.
 This should be the JSON formatted private key which can be exported from the Cloud Console.
 The value can be raw or base64-encoded.
-Required if not using a the `setup-gcloud` action with exported credentials.

 - `project_id`: (Optional) Project ID where the cluster is deployed.
 If provided, this will override the project configured by gcloud.